docent666/breaktheblock/README.md

 * ManualAuthorizationInsurance is a flavour of insurance requiring a third party authorization, from account assigned by contract owner
 * WeatherOracleAuthorizationInsurance is a contract where a cloudy weather in dallas retrieved via oraclize will determine if claim is authorized

+# Frontend
+install the truffle solidity loader:
+`npm install truffle-solidity-loader --save-dev` use `npm run dev` to execute the server at localhost:8080

 # process flow
 1. insurer issues a contract representing a pool if insurances, seeds it with initial money
 2. clients are assigned to contract and upon a payment of premium are added to insured list